All Episodes

 The cover-up came from the Democrats.

-That the people who started these investigations who came in and said, said, We're gonna look at you know, we're gonna go into FISA and get some warrants and spy on American citizens.
+The people who started these investigations, who came in and said, said, We're going to look at, you know, we're going to go into FISA and get some warrants and spy on American citizens.

 They used bad information, bad documents, and then when that started coming out, they covered that up.